 Vegetables and Fruits

 Most vegetables are low GI foods, including artichokes, asparagus, broccoli, cabbage, cauliflower, celery, eggplant, all types of greens, okra, peppers, squash and zucchini.
-Among the starchy vegetables, peas, carrots, parsnips and yams are all slow digesting.
+Examples of slow carbs among the starchy vegetables are peas, carrots, parsnips and yams are all slow digesting.
 Fruits tend to be higher in natural sugars than vegetables and so they are digested and absorbed more quickly by the body.
 Still, a number of fruits are considered slow carbs, including apples, oranges, peaches, pears, plums, nectarines and grapefruit.

 Beans and Legumes

-Beans and legumes make good choices when you’re looking for carbs that digest slowly.
+Beans and legumes make good choices when you're looking for slow digesting carbs.
 Those with a GI under 55 include baked beans, black-eyed peas, black beans, chickpeas, kidney beans, navy beans, lentils, soybeans and peanuts.
 The added advantage of these foods is that they are rich sources of plant protein if you are trying to reduce your intake of animal protein.